 A chamfer is the sloped or angled edges or corners of a part design.
 It is an antonym of the fillet.
 Instead of having a curved shape, a chamfer is straight and has a sharp angle.
 Machinists use chamfers for parts that require high-stress concentration edges.
 It focuses the stress in a specific part of the design, and if used for designs where low-stress concentration is needed, such material can easily deform.

-A chamfer is also applied to both interior and exterior of a design.
+A chamfer is also applied to both the interior and exterior of a design.
 There are circumstances where it is preferred to fillet.
 It is usually at an angle of 45 degrees to a horizontal, and it helps to bevel the edge of a hole after the drilling operation.
 If your design involves making a part for driving screws and you don’t want the head of the screw to stick out, a chamfer is what you need.
 It will make the edge of the screw sit comfortably below the surface, which might not be possible should you use a fillet.

-There are also larger chamfers, usually 60 degrees, that machinists use as a lead-in for bolt or screw.
+There are also larger chamfers, usually 60 degrees, that machinists use as a lead-in for bolts or screws.
 If your design requires sharp corners to be efficient for its purpose, you should choose chamfer over the different fillet mechanics.

 When Do You Need a Fillet or Chamfer?

 Apart from differentiating between both, machinists encounter a problem choosing the right one for their design.
 Often, using the wrong one can increase manufacturing costs and reduce the efficiency of the parts.

 The part may also not last long enough if chamfer is used in place of fillet and vice versa.
-Hence, it is important to understand the fillet and chamfer concept to know which one is right for your design.
+Hence, it is important to understand the fillet and chamfer concepts to know which one is right for your design.
 Now, let’s break this down and discuss in detail when to use fillet and chamfer.

 Edges of the part